TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Writers/Index.rst

 Usage in Custom Class
 ---------------------

 All log writers can be used in your own classes.
-You can initialize the loggers in the __construct method of your class :code:`\MyDomain\MyExtension\MyFolder\MyClass`.
+If the service is configured to use autowiring you can initialize the loggers in the __construct method of your class :code:`\MyDomain\MyExtension\MyFolder\MyClass`) .
+If no autowiring is used the service class however must implement the interface :code:`\Psr\Log\LoggerAwareInterface` and :code:`\Psr\Log\LoggerAwareTrait` and use no constructor.

 .. code-block:: php